-The setfacl command can be used to set access control entries (ACE) for users, groups, and other.
+If neither of these options work, you may be able to use the setfacl command to set access control entries (ACE) or the access control list (ACL) for users, groups, and other.
 Access control entries are typically used when two or more user/group/other need access to a file or directory, where each user/group/other will require their own unique permissions.
 For example, perhaps members of group1 should have read, write, and execute permission to /var/www/html, and members of group2 should have read and execute, but not write permission, to /var/www/html.

 /dev/mapper/base-root / xfs acl 0 0